 Select a an exam type

 Applicants for this course should have achieved a UK Masters (Pass).
-The Faculty Board of Physics and Chemistry normally requires applicants to have achieved the equivalent of a UK master's (pass).
-This requirement is in addition to satisfying the University minimum academic requirement.
-Applicants should obtain the equivalent of: at least a 2.1 in a UK four-year "integrated master's" (honours) degree, OR at least a II. in a UK three-year bachelor's (honours) degree plus a relevant one/two-year UK master's degree.
+The Degree Committee for the Faculty of Physics and Chemistry normally requires applicants to have the equivalent of a UK master's (pass).
+This requirement is in addition to satisfying the University's minimum academic requirement.
+Applicants should obtain the equivalent of: at least a II.i in a UK four-year 'integrated master's' (honours) degree, OR at least a II.i in a UK three-year bachelor's (honours) degree plus a relevant one/two-year UK master's degree.

 Students living in